vdeoarshi/vderpmobile/README.md

 For debug, you don't need to add any keystore.

-For release, add this to your `build.json`
+For release, generate a `release.keystore` using this [link](https://developer.android.com/studio/publish/app-signing.html).
+Put the file in the `build` directory and add this to your `build.json`
 ```
 {
     "android": {